alessiodionisi/website/CV.md

 ProntoPro is Italy's largest local service marketplace.

 - Managed the migration of some legacy Kubernetes clusters from OpenStack to AWS EKS
-- Kept the clusters updated from version 1.16 up to the latest version.
+- Kept the clusters updated from version 1.16 up to 1.24.
 - Managed the migration from Cilium CNI installed with custom manifest to Helm.
 - Updated and revised the monitoring stack with Prometheus and Grafana.
 - Managed and kept updated Sentry, Drone CI and other internal tools.